united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 ### 2nd example: Extraction of data points via a predefined interface (In our example: OPC-UA)

-This chapter describes how to connect already existing sensors/ integrate an already existing interface (OPC/UA) with our system.
+This chapter describes how to connect already existing sensors or integrate an already existing interface (OPC/UA) with our system.

 ## 3. Create dashboards with Grafana